Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Results

 As a result of Theorem \ref{theorem:canon_multiplicative}, we can see that the inflation method can create a multiplicative improvement in the generalization error.
-Although it would be helpful to know whether $q<\frac{1}{C_1+C_{noise}}$ \textit{ a priori}, we show in Section \ref{sec:data_splitting} that we can construct an estimator which achieves an improvement analogous to $\alpha$ when $q<\frac{1}{C_1+C_{noise}}$ and only results in marginally worse generalization error in other cases (compared to $G(\theta_{MN})$).
+Although it would be helpful to know whether $q<\frac{1}{C_1+C_{noise}}$ \textit{ a priori}, Prop. \ref{prop:c_estimate_mult} allows us to construct an estimator achieves an improvement analogous to $\alpha$ when the assumptions of Theorem \ref{theorem:canon_multiplicative} are met and only results in marginally worse generalization error in other cases, as compared to $G(\theta_{MN})$ (see Prop. \ref{prop:ds_MN_close_expect}).

+As discussed above regarding Example \ref{example:eigen_decay}.1, the general allowance of $q$ to be sufficiently small may not hold if $d/n$ does not go to infinity.